mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-09-05-drawing-clouds.md

 Let's start with the easier of the two, a nice bright blue sky.
 One of the more important steps is choosing a blue to paint with.
 The hue...the saturation...and the brightness all play a role in the overall emotion of the piece.
 I tend to mix in a swirl of green and keep it slightly over saturated to contrast against skin tones as seen in my many [PaperFaces portraits](/paperfaces/).
 If you're going for doom and gloom, back off the blue and mix in gray instead to set the foundation for an overcast sky.

-{% figure caption:"Blue and overcast sky color mixes" class:"half" %}
+{% figure caption:"Blue and overcast sky color mixes" class:"gallery-2-col" %}
 ![screenshot of blue sky color mix](/assets/images/paper-53-blue-sky-mix.jpg)
 ![screenshot of overcast sky color mix](/assets/images/paper-53-overcast-sky-mix.jpg)
 {% endfigure %}